-Our philosophy centers on player development.
-Player development is a paradigm that focuses on developing each individual player to their full potential.
+Our philosophy centers on long term player development.
+Player development is a paradigm that focuses on developing each individual to their full potential.
+It is about developing the person first and the player second.
 This approach provides a player the best opportunity for growth contingent upon a player's passion for the game.
 This approach promotes the development of creative, skillful, and intrinsically motivated players.
-The result is that a player has the best opportunity to make a high school team, play in college, or reach any of their other goals in our program.
+The result is that a player has the best opportunity to make a high school team, play in college, or reach any of their goals.

 1. Strive to play the right way